Nina-Song/Neoantigen-Prediction/README.md

 ### Final Project Presentation (11/17)

  * Parse and filter the output to get the final results: prioritized list of neoantigen vaccine candidates
- * *Note: things could be changed depend on the workload
+ * *Note: things could be changed depend on the feasibility